DenisLim95/bar-rank/README.md

 # Things left to implement.
 - Add storing and retrieval of actual MP3 file from database (GridFS w/ MongoDB)
 - Build frontend basics to allow for basic features that provide access to APIs.
+- Add other libraries needed into the npm install dependencies.